 The need for pro bono assistance with administrative hearings has never been higher.
 Clients who have been denied or are at risk of losing vital benefits, housing subsidies, or are facing school discipline have a right to an administrative hearing, but are often unrepresented in what can be a confusing and adversarial process.
-Significant changes to key public benefits programs, including Social Security, General Assistance, CalWORKs, CalFresh, Medi-Cal and In-Home Support Services have occurred in recent years imposing new complex rules.
+Significant changes to key public benefits programs, including Social Security, CalWORKs, CalFresh, Medi-Cal and In-Home Support Services have occurred in recent years imposing new complex rules.
 On the unemployment insurance front, while the number of applications has overall declined, we have yet to see a reverse of the recession-based trend of employers challenging many unemployment insurance benefit applications.
 Housing Authorities frequently seek to deny and revoke housing subsidies often due to tenuous allegations of criminal activity.
 Meanwhile, low-wage workers are experiencing wage theft at unprecedented rates and relying on the Labor Commissioner more than ever before to recover their unpaid wages.
-School discipline is a major driving force in the inequitable educational outcomes faced by low-income children and children of color, posing significant harm to students who are not adequately represented.

 Legal aid services have also suffered funding problems and staffing cuts with reduced ability to meet the demand to represent clients in these cases.
-Unfortunately, there are many individuals, who have been unlawfully deprived of critical benefits, are at risk of losing a housing subsidy, have not been paid according to basic wage and hour laws, and who are facing school discipline.
+Unfortunately, there are many individuals, who have been unlawfully deprived of critical benefits, are at risk of losing a housing subsidy, have not been paid according to basic wage and hour laws, and who are discontinuances from public benefits.
 This vulnerable population cannot navigate the administrative hearing process on their own.
-As a result, low-income families face hunger, homelessness, economic instability, and inadequate education.
+As a result, lowincome families face hunger, homelessness, and economic instability.